hermanmak/AWSWorkshop-20190109-CDK-CFN-SERVERLESS/README.md

     new MyApp().run();
     ```
-3. Lets ensure this builds and synthesizes corrently as is.
+3. Lets ensure this builds and synthesizes correctly as is.
 Ensure that you are at the base directory of the project `pwd` should output `/home/ec2-user/environment/cdk-cfn-demo-env` then execute
     ```
     npm run build
     cdk synth